xuy50/ecgr5106-hw6/README.md

 - **ViT Performance:**
   The Default ViT, using the chosen configuration, underperforms relative to the ResNet‑18 baseline.
 Among the ViT configurations, models employing a smaller patch size (4×4) and lower embedding dimension (256) with 4 transformer layers and 4 attention heads (Config1 and Config2) yield better validation and test accuracies compared to larger models (Config3 and Config4).
 The latter, which employ an 8×8 patch size and an embedding dimension of 512, have a higher parameter count and longer training times but exhibit markedly lower accuracy, likely due to over-parameterization on the available dataset.
 - **Trade-offs:**
-  Increasing the model capacity by adding layers and larger dimensions does not necessarily improve accuracy on a small-scale dataset like CIFAR‑100.
+  Increasing model capacity by adding more layers and larger dimensions does not necessarily improve accuracy on a small-scale dataset like CIFAR‑100.
 More complex models require longer training times and incur higher computational costs, often yielding diminishing returns in performance.

 ### 1.5 Conclusions
 ResNet‑18 achieves a test accuracy of 65.86%, confirming the effectiveness of traditional convolutional neural networks on CIFAR‑100.
 In contrast, the Default ViT, with a substantially lower parameter count, attains only 45.89% test accuracy.
 Among the various ViT configurations, those employing a 4×4 patch size and an embedding dimension of 256 with 4 transformer layers and 4 attention heads (Config1 and Config2) deliver comparatively better performance (with test accuracies of 38.72% and 42.72%, respectively) than configurations using an 8×8 patch size and 512 embedding dimension, which achieve test accuracies below 7%.
 These results indicate that, for CIFAR‑100, increased model capacity beyond a certain point leads to over-parameterization and decreased performance, along with increased training time and computational expense.